Cornell-Tech-Turtlebot/README/README.md

 # Setup

 ## Robot:
-The robots already fully setup.
-The password to SSH into the robots:
+The robots are already fully setup.
+The passwords to SSH into the robots:

 - Waffle Pi: `admin`
 - Waffle Pi with Open Manipulator: `turtlebot`